TheSoftNode/alx-low_level_programming/0x00-hello_world/README.md

 5. 4-puts.c: A C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

 6. 5-printf.c: A  C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

+7. 6-size.c: A C program that prints the size of various types on the computer it is compiled and run on.